ParkDongho/chisel-dev-env-installer/README.md

-dev-env-auto-install
+chisel-dev-env-installer
 ===
-Development Environment Auto-Installer for Chisel and Chipyard
+Development Environment Installer for Chisel and Chipyard

 # How to Use
 ## RHEL